How is Marble Formed Step by Step?

 Step 5: Uplift and Exposure

-Now that marble is fully formed beneath the Earth’s surface, it’s still hidden — locked within the Earth’s crust.
+Now that marble is fully formed beneath the Earth’s surface, it’s still hidden, locked within the Earth’s crust.
 But over millions of years, geological processes like mountain-building and erosion bring these rocks back to the surface.

 Tectonic forces can push marble upwards, sometimes forming entire mountain ranges, like the famous Carrara marble quarries in Italy.
 Erosion from wind, water, and glaciers helps to remove the overlying rock, gradually exposing the marble for mining.
+Once it reaches the surface or near-surface levels, we humans can finally extract and admire it.

 Step 6: Quarrying and Cutting